 - Students who have a financial need will likely qualify for a subsidized loan where the government will pay the interest while they are in school at least half-time.

-- You don’t need a credit check for most federal loans, they can also help you establish your credit.
+- A credit check is not required for most federal loans.
+These loans can also help you establish your credit.

-- You can consolidate your loans into a direct consolidation loan and if you have trouble paying them back, you might be able to temporality postpone them or lower your payments.
+- You may consolidate your loans into a direct consolidation loan and if you have trouble paying them back, you might be able to temporality postpone them or lower your payments.

 - There are several different payment options, no-prepayment penalty, and you might even have the option of having your loans forgiven if you work in public service.